f1eetie/hello-world/README.md

 This is my "hello-world" repository

 This file was written by me.
-This is my forst edit of this file.
+This is my first edit of this file.